SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 * An existing PLC member steps down and suggests someone (or some people) to replace them.
 * Be a committer or a contributor.
 * Commit to being a part of the community for the long-term.
-* The existing PLC consults with the TLC and the active Committers, who vote on whether or not to add those people.
+* The existing PLC consults with the TLC and the active Committers, who will seek a decision based on a [Consensus Seeking Process](#consensus-seeking-process) to add or not those people.
     * No-one is ever suggested publicly without first discussing the idea with them first (to make sure that they are okay with it).